Introduction to Communication in Project Management

 If all the members or parties are taking part in exchanging information at the same time, communication is called synchronous communication.

 a.
 Live Meeting – Joining all team members at the same location.

 c.
 Conference Call – A telephone call where two or more than people participate.

 d.
-Audio con- Call – Like conference call, but it is conducted online by using the software like Skype.
+Audio con- Call – Like conference call, but it is conducted online using software like Skype.

 e.
-Computer-Assisted Conference – Audio conference call with a connection of computers where a spreadsheet or document is displayed, and it can be edited by both the parties.
+Computer-Assisted Conference – Audio conference call with a connection of computers where a spreadsheet or document is displayed, and both the parties can edit it.

 f.
 I.M (Instant Messaging) – Exchange of voice messages or text using pop-up windows like Google Hangout.

 g.
 Texting – Exchange of messages through mobile phones or personal digital assistants.

 Many types of communication in Project Management do not require the presence of all team members or parties at the same place.
 This type of communication is called asynchronous communication.
 It includes:

 a.
 E-mail – Electronic mail is widely used to coordinate the project and to communicate among team members.